infamous55/cpp-notes/fundamentals/strings.md

 If the character is found, the `strchr()` function returns a pointer to the location of the character in `str`, otherwise returns the `NULL` pointer.

-5. `strstr()` finds the first occurrence of a substring in a c-string.
+5. `strstr()` finds the first occurrence of a substring in a C-string.

 _Prototype_: